sgtslaughta/kasm_files/docker-imgs/custom_jammy/README.md

 - Enable persistent sessions to retain your settings between sessions.
 - If the persistent storage is enabled, you can usually find it at `/mnt/share/`.
 - `chmod -R go-w /home/kasm-user/.oh-my-zsh` to clear the warning about insecure directories when using zsh.
+- Useful aliases the `.zshrc` file.
+    - `cdl` change dir and list it
+    - `l` list all files with details
+    - `c` clear the terminal
+- To rerun the terminal setup, run `p10k configure`.